cysouw/diathesis/text/c13_zumInfinitive.md

 - Meine Diplomarbeit ist beim Binden.^[~~DWDS~~: verwaltungmodern.de, 2007-04-10.]
 :::

-### *gehen/fahren+zum‑In­fi­ni­tiv* Recurrent movement towards (*Abitivfrequentativ*) {#sec:zuminfinitive-gehen}
+### *gehen/fahren+zum‑In­fi­ni­tiv* Recurrent movement to {#sec:zuminfinitive-gehen}

 The *gehen/fahren+zum‑In­fi­ni­tiv* construction basically expresses a movement towards a place at which the verb will be performed.
 It is typically used with agentive intransitive verbs like *einkaufen* 'to shop' [@next a] or *schwimmen* 'to swim' [@next b].
 There is a close connection to the *gehen/fahren+In­fi­ni­tiv* abitive construction, which also expresses a movement towards an activity (see [@sec:infinitive-gehen-abitive]).
-The current construction with the *zum‑In­fi­ni­tiv* adds a frequentative/habitual aspect to the activity.
+The current construction with the *zum‑In­fi­ni­tiv* adds a frequentative/habitual aspect to the activity, so I propose to use the name ~~Abitivfrequentativ~~ in German.
 It is often attested with adverbs like *regelmäßig* to emphasise this aspectual notion.

 ::: ex
 - Ich fahre gleich zum Einkaufen.